Your FAQs on Dental Implants in Greater Heights

 How much do dental implants cost?

 The cost of dental implants depends on several factors, including where in the jaw they will be placed and whether or not you need to have a bone graft or sinus lift first.
-A single implant costs between $3,000 and $4,500.

 Does dental insurance cover dental implants?